TradeIdeasPhilip/classic-chuzzle/README.md

 Drag a cell until you have a group of 3 or more cells of the same color touching.
 Those will disappear and be replaced with new cells.

+If you connect 5 cells, you'll get a free bomb.
+If you connect 6 or more cells, _each_ of those cells will give you a bomb.
+(Someday soon I hope to _use_ the bombs, but for now at least you can _see_ the bombs.)

 ## Why?